sachinsoumya/my-netflix/README.md

 # Features -

 - login/Sign up page

  - Header
  - log in/Sign up form
-- after logged in it will redirect to browse screen
+   - (after logged in it will redirect to browse screen)

 - Browse page (only comes after authentication )

  - Header
-    -Main Page
+ - Main Page
   -Main Container
     -VideoTitle (Movie Title and buttons)
-    -VideoBack (Trailer playing in back ground)
+    -VideoBack (Trailer playing in back ground) -Secondary container
-    -Secondary container
     -MovieList
      - MovieCard
+       -(Details of movie along with its trailer ,descriptions like overview , genres and recommended movie lists)

     - MovieSuggestion
     - MovieLists
-      - Details of movie along with its trailer ,descriptions like overview , genres and recommended movie lists

 - GPT page

   -GptSearch
    -GptSearchBar
-  -GptMovieSuggestions
+   -GptMovieSuggestion
+    -MovieCard
+     -(Details of movie along with its trailer ,descriptions like overview , genres and recommended movie lists)

+# Learnings-

+- How to use firebase authentication.
+- How to use firebase database.
+- How to use redux.
+- How to use custom hooks.
+- How to memoize data.
+- How to use Swiper.
+- How to integrate openai GPT API to the app and make request to it.
+- Gained more clarity on css properties like position, display , backgound-gradient etc.